Nickchapman3773/Uranium-Fever/docs/supportfeedback.md

 # ![Banner Support, Feedback & Updates](https://github.com/user-attachments/assets/5e5b2ad8-8efa-4950-baa4-d315a3f252cf)

 :::warning When Seeking Support
-***DO NOT*** ask for support in the Tale of Two Wastelands, Wasteland Supplemental, ModdingLinked, non-Uranium Fever channels in Sweets Retreat, or any other unaffiliated discord channel.
+***DO NOT*** ask for support in the Tale of Two Wastelands, Wasteland Supplemental, ModdingLinked, non-Uranium Fever channels in Sweets Retreat, or any other unaffiliated Discord channel.

 ***DO NOT*** ping **OR** private message any member of the Uranium Fever team for support or questions. ***DO NOT*** ask non-support members for support.